plenigo/plenigo.github.io/pages/sdks/javascript/includes/hide_content_by_default.md

 The content will be placed in an HTML element that is hidden.
-After the user was verified to be allowed to see the content the content will be made visible by the plenigo JavaScript-SDK.
+After the user was verified to be allowed to see the content the content will be made visible by the Frisbii Media JavaScript-SDK.
 The user is still able to access the content in the HTML sources.

-The plenigo JavaScript checks if the user has all rights necessary to see the content and if the content is accessible the CSS style that hides the content is removed and the up selling window is hidden.
+The Frisbii Media JavaScript checks if the user has all rights necessary to see the content and if the content is accessible the CSS style that hides the content is removed and the up selling window is hidden.
 To integrate the JavaScript SDK add the following line to your template/html.
 The `COMPANY_ID` variable must be replaced with the actual company id.